abhishek-kumar-code/Redfish_Public/Specification.md

   *TypeName*_*vMajorVersion*.*xml*

 For example, version 1.3.0 of the Chassis schema would be named "Chassis_v1.xml".

-##### JSON schema file naming
+##### JSON Schema file naming

-Redfish JSON schema files shall be named using the [Type identifiers](#type-identifiers), following the format:
+Redfish JSON Schema files shall be named using the [Type identifiers](#type-identifiers), following the format:

   *ResourceTypeName.vMajorVersion_MinorVersion_Errata.json*

 For example, version 1.3.0 of the Chassis schema would be named "Chassis.v1_3_0.json".

+##### OpenAPI file naming

+Redfish OpenAPI files shall be named using the [Type identifiers](#type-identifiers), following the format:

+  *ResourceTypeName.vMajorVersion_MinorVersion_Errata.yaml*

+For example, version 1.3.0 of the Chassis schema would be named "Chassis.v1_3_0.yaml".

 ##### Registry file naming